GOLF NEWS

 • You can switch the order of your team on each shot.
 Use it to your advantage.

-By using these slight ball movements from the original approach shots, you can usually give yourself a slight advantage by choosing the best angle.
-This can often mean the difference between a bogey and a birdie — and take you one step close to scramble golf tournament glory.
+Using these slight ball movements from the original approach shots, you can usually give yourself a slight advantage by choosing the best angle.
+This can often mean the difference between a bogey and a birdie — and take you one step closer to scramble golf tournament glory.

 Strategies To Win a Scramble in Golf

 Golfers of all skill levels may tell you that there’s no true strategy to win a scramble in golf; you just go with the flow.
-So someone who’s asking “what is a scramble in golf” before the tournament is just as valuable as any other player — or at least for one shot.
+Someone asking, “What is a scramble in golf?” before the tournament is just as valuable as any other player — or at least for one shot.

 However, the game of golf is a fickle mistress.
 Nothing goes to plan in many cases — even PGA Tour professionals can vouch for that idea.